bhokloo/resource-version-loader/README.md

    **Note** 🌟

    - Use the actual API endpoint in place of `versionEndpoint`.
-   - The `versionEndpoint` URL should furnish a JSON response containing the most recent version:
+   - The `versionEndpoint` URL should furnish a JSON response containing the most recent version.

    ```js
    {